 - RMC to appoint the following for the REIT Scheme:

 - REIT Accountant

-Since REITs are linked to the underlying property asset, a decline in the value of the asset and/or its rental capacity will directly impact the REIT’s Net Asset Value (NAV).
+Since REITs are linked to the underlying property asset, a decline in the asset value and its rental capacity has directly impacted the REIT’s Net Asset Value (NAV).

 In addition to interest rates, REIT’s dividend yields may fluctuate based on local rental dynamics, occupancy, footfall and expense levels, a general downward shift in equity market sentiment due to macroeconomic or regulatory drivers, etc.